GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

 ## 6 Text assumptions

 1. Discounts and penalties will be applied only in the case of a ride not shorter than 2km, so that the system will not punish users for not using poorly charged cars for short rides and will not encourage users to use fully charged cars less to get the discount.
-2. Discounts and penalties percentage values can be customized by the management system.
+2. Discounts and penalties percentage values can be customised by the management system.

 ## 7 Actors identifying